BabaYara/DSGE_BSDE/README.md

 smaller demonstration: open the notebook and execute the cells to see `KFACPINNSolver` minimise a trivial quadratic loss.
 [`pinn_kfac_quickstart_pkg.ipynb`](notebooks/pinn_kfac_quickstart_pkg.ipynb)
-illustrates the standalone `kfac_pinn` package introduced in this release.
+illustrates the unified `bsde_dsgE.kfac` module introduced in this release.